Parenting Plan

 Family Considerations: Many new couples will want to have children, which might mean one will forego educational or employment opportunities to dedicate time to the family.
 Your prenup cannot determine custody or visitation since a court must decide these issues.
 However, you can agree to an arrangement that considers the lost opportunities one partner gave up.

-Trust a Chicago Prenuptial Agreements Attorney to Assist with the Process
+Trust Our Chicago Prenuptial Agreement Attorney to Assist with the Process

 After reviewing the benefits, you can see how couples of all ages would be wise to consider drawing up a prenup before the wedding day.
 However, you should never try to handle the situation on your own.
 Your interests are better protected when you have a skilled lawyer to advise you, assist with drafting, and review a prenuptial agreement presented by your partner.
-For more information, please contact Michael C. Craven at (312) 621-5234 or via our website to schedule a consultation at our offices in Chicago, IL.
+For more information, please call Michael C. Craven at (312) 621-5234 or contact us here to schedule a consultation at our offices in Chicago, IL.